-If you separate from service with Union Pacific and its affiliated companies, your account then will be valued as of the valuation date when the final distribution takes place.
 For tax purposes, investments in the Union Pacific Common Stock Fund will be valued as of the date the Company Stock is removed from the trust, assuming you requested the distribution in Company Stock.
 If you receive payments in cash, the shares will be valued at the closing price on the day in which your final distribution is processed (subject to potential Trading Impact on Company Stock).

 If you postpone final distribution of your account, it will be valued as of the valuation date when the final distribution takes place.
 If you elect installment payments, each installment payment will equal the amount you elect (or the balance in your account, if less), provided that your election results in the distribution to you of an amount that satisfies the Code's minimum distribution requirements.
 In the event your election will result in the distribution of a lesser amount for a calendar year, your election will be automatically increased to an amount necessary to satisfy those legal requirements.
-If you fail to make a distribution election and are defaulted to installment payments, your first annual installment (distributed to you no later than your Required Beginning Date) will equal the amount of your minimum distribution calendar Year that contains your Required Beginning Date), and subsequent default annual installments thereafter, will equal the amount of your minimum distribution required to give minimum distribution required to the calendar year to which the installment applies.
+If you fail to make a distribution election and are defaulted to installment payments, your first annual installment (distributed to you no later than your Required Beginning Date) will equal the amount of your minimum distribution required under the Code for your First Distribution Calendar Year.
+Your second installment (distributed in your Second Distribution Calendar Year that contains your Required Beginning Date), and subsequent default annual installments thereafter, will equal the amount of your minimum distribution required under the Code for the calendar year to which the installment applies.